facebookresearch/ParlAI/docs/source/task_tutorial.rst

 Creating a New Task
 ===================

 Adding new tasks to ParlAI is a simple process.
 In this tutorial we will go over the process of adding a simple question-answering task based on the MNIST dataset in order to exemplify how a new task can be created.
-Using the ``DialogeTeacher`` class makes it very easy to implement dialog tasks such as this one.
+Using the ``DialogTeacher`` class makes it very easy to implement dialog tasks such as this one.

 In this task, the agent is presented with the image of a digit and then be asked to answer which number it is seeing.
 A sample episode is demonstrated below.